marcocor/smaph/README.md

 - To use SMAPH with Google, please follow the guide [here](https://sobigdata.d4science.org/group/smaph/documentation) (See sections "Setting up Google CSE" and "Enabling the Google API").
 - To use SMAPH with Bing, register to the [Bing Web Search API](https://azure.microsoft.com/en-us/pricing/details/cognitive-services/search-api/).

+# Obtaining access to WAT
+SMAPH annotates snippets returned by search engines through an auxiliary annotator, WAT.
+In order to issue calls to WAT you need an authentication token to the TagMe VRE that you can obtain following [this procedure](https://sobigdata.d4science.org/web/tagme/wat-api).

 # Using SMAPH deployment on SoBigData
 SMAPH is accessible as a web service hosted by the [SoBigData European Research Infrastructure](http://www.sobigdata.eu).
 For general use, we strongly recommend to use this deployment, which is the only one for which we guarantee technical support.
 Registration is free.